sahithyasridhar/fa18-523-65/project-report/report.md

 We created confusion matrix to understand these correlations in simpler way.
 We grouped our data by star rating.
 Confusion matrix thus created is shown in form of heatmap in +@fig:confusion matrix for predicting emotions.
-We can see that ‘useful’ and ‘funny’ is correlated with text length. ‘cool’ and ‘subjectivity’ are correlated to polarity.
+We can see that 'useful' and 'funny' is correlated with text length. 'cool' and 'subjectivity' are correlated to polarity.

 ![Fig.2](images/Fig.2.PNG){#fig:confusion matrix for predicting emotions}